Historical Review of the United Church of Christ of California 1866 – 2025

 1867 – On January 7, the new church was dedicated.
 The cost of the building was $3582.
 Twenty-two German citizens signed the constitution and bylaws.

-1889 – The adjoining lots and residence were bought and the house was enlarged and improved.
+1889 – The adjoining lots and residence were bought, and the house was enlarged and improved.
 Rev. F.A.
-Umbeck was called as a fulltime pastor.
+Umbeck was called as a full-time pastor.

 1894 – The congregation authorized Rev. F.A.
 Umbeck to collect funds for a new church building.
 Mr. Opel of Jefferson City submitted a design.

-1896 – The clock (Seth Thomas) was installed in the tower, at a cost of $380.
+1896 – The clock (Seth Thomas) was installed in the tower at a cost of $380.
 The city of California donated $75.
 The rest was contributed by members of the church and community.

 1900 – A new pipe organ was dedicated.
 The cost was $1200.